-Deutsche Bank Group takes into account the regulations targeted at employees who engage directly or indirectly with the bank's clients, for instance as per the local transpositions of the Markets in Financial Instruments Directive II - MiFID II.
-Accordingly, we have implemented specific provisions for employees deemed to be Relevant Persons to ensure that they act in the best interest of our clients.
+Deutsche Bank takes into account the regulations targeted at employees who engage directly or indirectly with the Bank's clients, for instance as per the local transpositions of the Markets in Financial Instruments Directive II - MiFID II.
+Accordingly, specific provisions for employees deemed to be Relevant Persons are implemented with a view to ensure that they act in the best interest of the Bank's clients.

-Where applicable, Deutsche Bank Group is also subject to specific rules and regulations implemented by local regulators.
+Where applicable, Deutsche Bank is also subject to specific rules and regulations implemented by local regulators.
 Many of these requirements are aligned with the InstVV.
-However, where variations are apparent, proactive and open discussions with regulators have enabled us to follow the local regulations whilst ensuring that any impacted employees or locations remain within the bank's overall Group Compensation Framework.
-This includes, for example, the identification of Covered Employees in the United States under the requirements of the Federal Reserve Board.
-In any case, Deutsche Bank Group apply the InstVV requirements as minimum standards globally.
+However, where variations are apparent, proactive and open discussions with regulators have enabled the Bank to follow the local regulations whilst ensuring that any impacted employees or locations remain within the Bank's overall Group Compensation Framework.
+This includes, for example, the compensation structures applied to Covered Employees in the United States under the requirements of the Federal Reserve Board.
+In any case, the InstVV requirements are applied as minimum standards globally.